Nitin-Iyengar/Brazilian-Ecommerce-DE-Project/README.md

 ## Future Enhancements

-Below are the points which I am  further improving this project.
-Here are some specific ideas for future enhancements:
+Below are the specific ideas for future enhancements to further improve this project:

 1. **Abstraction of Database Credentials**: Currently, I have hardcoded database credentials in PySpark scripts, which can be a security risk.
 To enhance security and maintainability, I am planning to implement a credential abstraction mechanism.
 This could involve using a secure configuration management system or environment variables to store and retrieve database credentials.